 Pros and cons of borrowing with SafetyNet Credit

-- Too convenient.
+- Too convenient?
 Could this service’s convenience also be its downfall?
 If you forget that you’ve set up automatic deposits, you could effectively end up taking out a loan without meaning to.
 And for some people, the ease of securing credit could make it harder to resist frivolous spending.

 How do I apply?

-- Have a salary or other regular income
+|Additional eligibility notes||You must have a salary or other regular income.|

-Frequently asked questions
+Other frequently asked questions

 Loans like SafetyNet Credit